 https://example.com/index.html.
 Also known as the protocol, hostname, and pathname.

 We collect and partly store referrer’s

 Referrers answer the question “Where did the visitor come from?”.
-We have 2 ways of checking from which source a user came to your website.
+We have two ways of checking the source of a user that visited your website.